-OLD FLORIDA TOWNS ON SCENIC 17
+HISTORIC TOWNS SCENIC HIGHWAY 17

-Scenic Highway 17 is known as the Ridge Scenic Highway in Polk County.
-It meanders from downtown Haines City through Lake Hamilton, Dundee, Lake Wales, Highland Park, Babson Park and ends just south of Frostproof on US-27.
+It meanders for 39 miles from downtown Haines City through Lake Hamilton, Dundee, Lake Wales, Highland Park, Babson Park and ends just south of Frostproof on US-27.

 The scenic highway has much less traffic than US-27 just to the west, and the smell of orange blossoms in the spring will make you want to stay in Florida forever.
-At least that's what happened to me many years ago.

 HAINES CITY is an old citrus town located at the north end of the highway.
 It's downtown features the majestic historic Polk Hotel.
 Click photo for more info.

 LAKE HAMILTON is a small town of 1,500 with the nickname of "The Top of Florida."
 The town was founded in 1913, and has seven small lakes in its limits, and is on the eastern shore of a larger one - Lake Hamilton